 - If 7 days pass without the administrator successfully manually confirming the accuracy of this information, the listing is deleted.

 - If the listing however is successfully confirmed, the validation is completed by the administrator and tagged in the directory accordingly.
-The time, date and administrator that approved the listing is logged.
+The time, date, administrator that approved the listing, and validation steps taken by the administrator are logged.

 Reporting and Correction of Invalid or Out-of-Date Listing Information

 Once a listing has been flagged as potentially inaccurate, the listing is flagged for all users along with the user's suggested correction.
-CognisantMD manually reviews such reports on a daily basis.
-In the event that a listing is managed by a separate HINP, CognisantMD notifies the HINP of these reports so that the HINP may take appropriate action.
-If not, CognisantMD follows the same validation steps as those used by initial listing validation to ensure the new information is accurate.
+OceanMD manually reviews such reports on a daily basis.
+In the event that a listing is managed by a separate HINP, OceanMD notifies the HINP of these reports so that the HINP may take appropriate action.
+If not, OceanMD follows the same validation steps as those used by initial listing validation to ensure the new information is accurate.